Article 3. General University Information

 TAMIU encourages and trains students to respond to others in a moment of need.
 Green Dot is a movement, a program, and an action.
 The aim of Green Dot is to prevent and reduce power-based violence at TAMIU by engaging students as active bystanders who step in, speak up, and interrupt potential acts of violence.
 The Green Dot movement is about gaining a critical mass of students, staff and faculty who are willing to do their small part of actively and visibly reduce power-based personal violence.

-Student travel that includes both student organization(s) and non-student organization(s) traveling internationally or domestic, must submit paperwork via the Trailblazers webpage: https://tamiu.presence.io/forms.
+Student travel that includes both student organization(s) and non-student organization(s) traveling internationally or domestic, must submit paperwork via the Presence webpage: https://tamiu.presence.io/forms.
 Proper documentation must be submitted prior to travel taking place for approval.
 Please visit the TAMIU Rule 13.04.99.L1 to learn more about student travel.
+For international travel, students must contact the Office of International Experiences for further information.

 Minimum Grade Point Average for Good Standing